Shajar87/Power-BI/Data Professional Survey Breakdown README.md

 **Tool used: Power BI**

 ---
-The dataset contains the details of the Data Professionals like their Email ID, Job Title, Favourite Programming language, Job satisfaction, etc.
+Built a dashboard on the dataset which contains the details of the Data Professionals like their Email ID, Job Title, Favourite Programming language, Job satisfaction, etc.

 **🔗Dashboard Link:** https://github.com/Shajar87/Project_Portfolio/blob/main/BI%20Project%201.pbix